-Formal Proposal: A student wanting to do an independent study must submit a proposal to the appropriate area head during the week prior to registration for the term in which the independent study is to occur.
+Formal Proposal: A student wanting to do an independent study must submit a proposal to the appropriate department chair during the week prior to registration for the term in which the independent study is to occur.

-Registration cannot occur without the prior approval of the area head.
-Academic areas are under no obligation to meet requests for independent studies.
+Registration cannot occur without the prior approval of the department chair and the academic dean.
+Academic departments are under no obligation to meet requests for independent studies.
 Proposals for independent studies must include the following: Course title & number (299 or 399); academic term; credit to be awarded; supervising faculty member; general statement of material to be covered; a completed independent study card (available at the College Office).
+Guidelines for independent study proposals are available at the College Office.

 The student should submit the proposal to the supervising faculty member at the time of registration for the term of the independent study.
-At this time the student will also submit the independent study card (signed by the area head and instructor) to the College Office.
+At this time the student will also submit the independent study card (signed by the department chair and instructor) to the College Office.
+Independent studies must be approved by the academic dean before they are offered.

-Syllabus: Before the end of registration the student will, in consultation with the supervising faculty member, prepare a syllabus for the course for submission to the area head and College Office.
-The syllabus should meet Bryn Athyn College standards and include, in addition to the information in the proposal: the goals of the independent study and specific learning objectives; material to be covered; graded assignments/ returns; preliminary bibliography, where appropriate; schedule of meetings and assignments; performance criteria and method of evaluation.
+Syllabus: Before the end of registration the student will, in consultation with the supervising faculty member, prepare a syllabus for the course for submission to the department chair and College Office.
+The syllabus should meet Bryn Athyn College standards and include, in addition to the information in the proposal: the goals of the independent study and specific learning objectives; material to be covered; graded assignments/returns; preliminary bibliography, where appropriate; schedule of meetings and assignments; performance criteria and method of evaluation.